Click to Rate and Give Feedback

 Disabling Remote Clients to Help Prevent Denial of Service Attacks

 When the ability to manage network clients is disabled, clients on remote machines are prevented from starting a DTC.
-Windows 2000, Windows XP, and Windows Server 2003 provide just-in-time startup, which allows users to start a DTC on a remote node.
+Windows 2000 Server, Windows XP, and Windows Server 2003 provide just-in-time startup, which allows users to start a DTC on a remote node.
 However, when Windows XP and Windows Server 2003 are configured to disable remote clients, an access control list (ACL) is set to disallow startup of a DTC from a remote client.

 See Also